A Gentleman's Guide to Christmas Shopping for His Wife

 THE "ROMANTIC" GROUP: Look for something intimate between the two of you that says she's still your one and only girl.
 My wife loves to curl up at the end of the night in warm PJs so I try to find comfy ones for her.
 One year I commissioned a seamstress to create a Victorian nightgown and robe set to her measurements and it became her main gift.
 She loved that set for years.

 The beauty of the Food Groups System is its flexibility: something from any one of those groups could easily become the main gift for the year and the money can be adjusted across the groups as needed.
-Because we've agreed that the lists we give each other aren't binding, I will often come across something she didn't ask for but might like even better while doing research for something that is on her list.
+Because we've agreed that the lists we give each other aren't binding, I will often come across something she didn't ask for but might like even better while doing research for something else that is on her list.
 A hint: I save her lists each year and consult them later for things she expressed interest in before.
 The words, "You went to the trouble of..." are music to my ears.

 In my experience, the system brings a peaceful joy to the whole gift-giving process.
 Once I've covered the Christmas food groups it is all gravy from there!
 Remember, the point is to take time and expend effort to show the most important person in your life that you care about her.
 On a practical note, keep your receipts in case you misjudge size, fashion, or flavor.
 Cheerfully offer to return anything and everything.